ceneezer/Tet-craft/README.md

 demos run on a 16G no video card 6 core - min requirements probably a 386 or so? maybe even a 286 if you can replace python or transcribe to BASIC/Assembly - ahhh, the good old days :D

-You can Chat remotely with friends through unlimited, unrestricted (and unsecured) WAN connectivity and grow your universe from three basic facts into infinite complexity (only restricted by hardware - time, memory and storage for saves) - not to mention save snapshots, called instants, which can be fully loaded by any other "player" **(especially AI, who write save files particulairly well, fed the python)**!
+You can Chat remotely with friends through unlimited, unrestricted (and unsecured) WAN connectivity and grow your Kleinverse from three basic facts into infinite complexity (only restricted by hardware - time, memory and storage for saves) - not to mention save snapshots, called instants, which can be fully loaded by any other "player" **(especially AI, who write save files particulairly well, fed the python)**!

 The environment is a 4 or Tetra-Sphere, which maps a Klien bottles topology, in which top and bottom link through left and right to create the illusion of a circle.
 Behind you is you, in the past, blue-shifted or red-shifted as you scale time - infinitely ahead is a singularity, growing and shrinking likewise.